jtj5311/NN-RMT-SVD/README.md

 noise or signal.
 With this we can then prune some of the noise singular values.

-This theory can be used as either a modified training algorithm where one periodically prunes small singular values during training as a method of impededing overfitting, or it can be used on a pre-trained network for compression.
+This theory can be used as either a modified training algorithm where one periodically prunes small singular values during training as a method of impeding overfitting, or it can be used on a pre-trained network for compression.